GentillePlume/comingsoon-template-full/README.md

 - [ ] Responsive design for all screen sizes
 - [ ] Add a volume controller (muted by default)
 - [ ] Progress bar
+- [ ] Email form for newsletter subscribe
 - [ ] Firefox animations issue
 - [ ] Simple file editor to customize page without touch the code